Cyanox62/pages/page.md

 +---------------------------------+
 ```

 Now that we've patched the instructions that exist on disk, our changes are permanent.
 The next time the program runs, whether it's on our machine or someone else's, it'll behave exactly as we've modified it.
-The validation check is bypassed, and the popup is gone for good.
+It dynamically modifies the hash validation code, and the popup is gone for good.

 From here on out, it's smooth sailing.